squid-cache/squid-cache.github.io/RoadMap.rst

 ## Now in '''DEVELOPMENT''' cycle.
-## The set of new Squid 3.X features and release timeline is determined by submissions and available developer time.
-New features may be completed and added at any time until the branching of 3.X in -Month- -Year-.
+## The set of new features and release timeline is determined by submissions and available developer time.
+New features may be completed and added at any time until the branching in -Month- -Year-.
 ##

 ## Now in '''RELEASE CANDIDATE''' cycle.